 For example, once a year we purchase an entire pasture-raised cow from Big Hickory Farms here in Georgia.

-The only caveat is that as per USDA regulations, only the liver, heart, kidneys, spleen, pancreas and testicles can be harvested.
+The caveat is that as per USDA regulations, only the liver, heart, kidneys, spleen, pancreas and testicles can be harvested.
 More “exotic” organs — such as the adrenal glands, brain, lungs, intestines and eyes — have to be discarded if the animal is processed in a USDA-certified facility.

 You could also check with your local butcher and ask if they can get you organ meats from the farms they work with.
+Plus, I’ve discovered that certain Indian supermarkets sell goat organs.

 Isn’t it odd that the government prohibits you from sourcing some of the most nutrient-dense foods on the planet while not restricting the production and sale of processed carbs, soft drinks and other disease-inducing foods?